deel-ai/deel_dataset_manager/CONTRIBUTING.md

 From opening a bug report to creating a pull request: every contribution is appreciated and welcome.
-If you're planning to implement a new feature or change the api please create an issue first [a new issue](https://github.com/deel-ai/deel_dataset_manager/issues/new).
+If you're planning to implement a new feature or change the api please create an [issue first](https://github.com/deel-ai/deel_dataset_manager/issues/new).
 This way we can ensure that your precious work is not in vain.